-He previously served as Senior Vice President, International at the National Basketball Association (NBA) from 2000-2007.
+He previously held the position of Senior Vice President, International at the National Basketball Association (NBA) from 2000-2007.
 Andrew joined the NBA from Sara Lee Corporation, where he held a range of business development, marketing, and general management positions in the United Kingdom, Australia, and Canada.
 Prior to Sara Lee Corporation, Andrew worked as a consultant at McKinsey & Co. in Chicago and Amsterdam.

 Andrew earned dual BA's in Economics and Psychology from the University of California, Davis and an MBA from the Yale School of Management.
-He understands and appreciates the authenticity of the lifestyle that is at the core of our brands: Andrew is an experienced road cyclist, mountain biker, and marathoner.
-He is also a three-time IRONMAN finisher who also qualified for, and raced in, the IRONMAN 70.3 World Championship.
+He understands and appreciates the authenticity of the lifestyle that is at the core of our brands: Andrew is an experienced road cyclist, mountain biker, marathoner, and multiple IRONMAN finisher who qualified for and raced in the IRONMAN 70.3 World Championship.